 Many first-time entrepreneurs get caught up with making money now and do often forget about the future.
 I am not talking a 5-year or a 10-year plan but something much further down the road – retirement.
-Every business owner should plan on the future even if they may think that their business will sustain forever.
+Every business owner should plan on the future even if they thought that their business would sustain forever.
 You may want to take a look at some options and start contributing to your 401K, Traditional or Roth IRA.

 The Importance of Tracking Your Numbers

-As a business owner, there are a few major numbers that you should track – pay attention to total sales, expenses, and total profit.
-For this, you can use Waves to track all the things that are important to your business.
+As a business owner, there are a few major numbers that you should track – pay attention to total sales, expenses, and overall profit.
+For this, you can use Waves to follow all the things that are important to your business.
 Additionally, Google Analytics will help you understand where and how your sales are coming so you can budget properly.